lindenb/jvarkit/docs/VcfNoCallToHomRef.md

     -dp, --depth
       Default DEPTH. negative = don't set depth.
       Default: 10
-    -x, --doNotFixExcludedIfAllNoCall
-      Default behavior is to fix the excluded samples there is more than one excluded sample and if ALL excluded samples are NOCALL.
-For example if we're combining exome and wgs.Say all WGS's samples have been excluded and ALL WGS are NOCALL: means that the whole WGS was uncalled while exome has may be one variant: we set HOM_REF for all samples
-      Default: false
-    -s, --excludeSamples
-      exclude those samples from being converted. e.g: if we merged a multi-called vcf.
-      Default: []
-    -sf, --excludeSamplesFile
-      exclude those samples from being converted.
-One sample per line.
     -f, --filter
       Set this Genotype FILTER for converted genotype -gq, --gq, --GT